sinan-artun/db-admin/README.md

-# db-admin
+# Db-admin
-This project is about making database things easy.
-Generating rest api system never been that easy.
+Db-admin project is about making database things easy.
+Generating rest API system never been that easy.